 - How general provisions and basic principles of the multilateral trading system apply to international intellectual property.

-- What the minimum standards of protection are for intellectual property rights that member should provide.
+- What the minimum standards of protection are for intellectual property rights that members should provide.

 - Which procedures members should provide for the enforcement of those rights in their own territories.